 "The receiver is awaiting a rehabilitation plan from the owner and its mortgagee," Rose said in an email.
 "We have a hearing [in housing court] next Wednesday to report this status to the Judge."

 Shoba, Inc., a Sharma family corporation, owns the motel and Avtar Bawaja and Gurinder Baweja had been operating it under Guravtar Enterprises LLC since 2009.
-Whether the property sees rehabilitation is
+Whether the property sees rehabilitation is up to the owner.

 According to Koczela, the two are unlikely to see eye-to-eye on which side will pay a "pretty hefty bill" that's forthcoming from the receiver.

 The bill will comprise all expenses taken on since Rose took over managing the property, essentially the job of a receiver.
 The town is also owed $600 for one emergency heating oil delivery.
 Koczela thought the two may take one another to court.

 Shoba's attorney indicated in December that their agreement with Guravtar was similar to a rental-purchase, and the owners reportedly said they had been unaware of conditions at the motel before it was ordered closed.

 Overpopulation, missing smoke and carbon monoxide detectors, broken doors and sodden floorboards and potential rodents were among the conditions that resulted in November's vacate order.

 If upgrades are made, the business could reopen as a motel accepting patrons of no more than 30 days.
 Some have said the business would be unsustainable under this stipulation, and this is why it had formerly accepted tenants like a boarding house.
 To continue the latter practice, a full-on renovation would have to be undertaken to expand room size and install sinks, stoves and other amenities.